rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/getting-started/examples/create-checks.rst

 Create a check
 ~~~~~~~~~~~~~~~~~~~~~~~

+Any entity that you create can have many checks, each monitoring a different aspect
-In this example, you will create a PING check to verify that the web server is responding.
-Use the
+of the entity.
+In this exercise, you create and test a PING check to verify that the web
-following attributes:
+server is responding.
+Use the following attributes:

 label
     Assigns a meaningful name to the check.
 In the following examples,